-When use re 'eval' is in effect, a regex is allowed to contain (?{ ...}) zero-width assertions even if regular expression contains variable interpolation.
+When use re 'eval' is in effect, a regexp is allowed to contain (?{ ... }) zero-width assertions and (??{ ... }) postponed subexpressions, even if the regular expression contains variable interpolation.
 That is normally disallowed, since it is a potential security risk.
 Note that this pragma is ignored when the regular expression is obtained from tainted data, i.e. evaluation is always disallowed with tainted regular expressions.
-See "(?{ code })" in perlre.
+See "(?{ code })" in perlre and "(??{ code })" in perlre.